Injured Soldier Amazed by Christians Who Care so Deeply about Israel

 Daniel, a 19-year-old Border Policeman in Israel, was injured in a terror attack earlier this month when he was on his way home from his base.
-He had been waiting at the Jerusalem Light Rail Ammunition Hill station when he noticed a suspicious-looking 17-year-old Palestinian girl.
+The injured soldier had been waiting at the Jerusalem Light Rail Ammunition Hill station when he noticed a suspicious-looking 17-year-old Palestinian girl.
 She kept moving from side to side, and crossed the boulevard and came back again, never ceasing her search for a victim.

 Daniel didn’t take his eyes off of her, and after a few minutes he started walking toward her.
 She started running away, so Daniel shouted at her to stop or else he would shoot.
 She ignored him.
 After continuing to run, she stopped suddenly, pulled out a knife, and ran toward him.
 The terrorist managed to stab Daniel in the stomach before he stepped back and shot her.
 She was seriously injured.
 Both of them were evacuated to Hadassah Hospital, where they are only a few yards from each other.